monarkee/bumbledocs/model-admins.md

 <a name="overview"></a>
 ## Overview
 Bumble stores its configuration in "Model Admin" classes.
-These classes store validation rules, field configuration, and other CMS-specific parameters. `ModelAdmin` classes have to implement a `bumble()` method:
+These classes store validation rules, field configuration, and other CMS-specific parameters.
+Your model classes have to implement a `bumble()` method which references the class name that stores its configuration:

     use Monarkee\Bumble\Models\BumbleModel;